richardhendricksen/rest-assured-mongodb-junit5-example-framework/README.md

 # REST-Assured Mongodb JUnit5 example framework

 This repository contains an example testframework for testing REST based services using REST Assured.
-Custom written MongoAssert framework is used to validate the state of the MongoDB during tests.
-All the tests and boilerplate is written using JUnit5.
+Custom written MongoAssert framework is used to validate the state of the embedded MongoDB during tests.
+All the tests and boilerplate are written using JUnit5.

 ## App under test